STOR-i/Changepoints.jl/README.md

 ```
 ![MOSUM multi scale plot](/docs/Plots_mosum_multi_scale.png?raw=true "MOSUM multi-scale plot")

+In the future we intend to incorporate the pruning procedure of [Cho and Kirch 2019](https://arxiv.org/abs/1910.12486).

 ## Segmentation with WBS and SeedBS

 The Wild Binary Segmentation (WBS) procedure behaves like standard Binary Segmentation, but draws many random intervals instead of using only the entire interval (see [WBS](https://arxiv.org/abs/1411.0858)).
 The following code runs the procedure, estimating the variance with MAD:
 ```
 WBS_return = @WBS data
 ```